switchcopa/small-compiler/README.md

 ## Features

-* A lexer to look at the source code and produce tokens (testing)
+* A lexer to look at the source code and produce tokens
+* Builds an AST in the parser (WIP...)
 * Nothing more yet...

 ## Purpose